lkbodine/Oracle-To-Redshift-Data-Loader/README.md

 #### Does it create target Redshift table?
 By default no, but using [include\loader.py](https://github.com/alexbuz/Oracle-To-Redshift-Data-Loader/blob/master/dist-64bit/include/loader.py) you can extend default functionality and code in target table creation.

+#### Can I execute multiple loaders in parallel?
+Yes.
+Use Windows CLI Powershell to schedule multiple loaders in parallel.

+Can I delete/truncate Oracle source after load?
+No, but you can code it into [include\extractor.py](https://github.com/alexbuz/Oracle-To-Redshift-Data-Loader/blob/master/dist-64bit/include/extractor.py)

 #### Where are the sources?
 Please, contact me for sources.